 Several years ago, I had the pleasure of touring the Coshocton plant and if you think watching the construction of flags is not fascinating, I can assure you, you’re wrong.
 It may be that I was particularly emotional with a son in basic military training, or because I do consider myself fairly patriotic, but I found the tour to be very interesting.

-Annin Flag Company was founded in 1847 by Alexander Annin in New York City and remains a company owned business, ran by the help of a professional management team that includes two sixth-generation family members.
-Annin is dedicated to using domestic materials, so all flags are 100% made in America.
+Annin Flag Company was founded in 1847 by Alexander Annin in New York City and remains a company-owned business, run with the help of a professional management team that includes two sixth-generation family members.

 Stepping inside the offices of the Coshocton location, you’ll find the walls decorated with honors and awards.
 Specialty Flags are proudly displayed, and a beautiful antique sewing machine is on view that serves as a desk containing company brochures and stick flags for those who tour the factory.

 The free tour begins with some history of the factory before stepping inside the production plant where workers skillfully turn Colorfast American nylon into the flag that serves as a symbol of our freedom.
 Custom slitting machines cut the nylon into the required lengths.